 As the Prophet (PBUH) was descending, he passed by Musa (a.s.) and told him of the 50 prayers obligation.
 Musa (a.s.) urged him to go back to Allah.
 He said that his followers wouldn’t be able to pray 50 prayers a day and asked him to ask for a reduction from Allah, to lessen the burden.

 So, Muhammad (PBUH) returned to Allah, who reduced 10 prayers.
 Musa (a.s.) told him to return and ask for more reduction, and this continued until the Prophet (PBUH) announced that Allah had made five prayers obligatory.
-Upon Musa (a.s.) asking him to return once again, the Prophet (PBUH) said that he felt ashamed of asking for more and was satisfied with the obligation of five prayers.
+When Musa (a.s.) requested the Prophet (PBUH) to ask for more, the Prophet (PBUH) felt ashamed and chose to be content with the five daily prayers.

 Return to Makkah

-The Prophet (PBUH) descended from the Heavens and then returned to Makkah, only a few hours after he had departed.
-His faith was strengthened even further after he spoke to Allah.
-Now, he had the obligation of the five daily prayers to inform his fellow Muslims about.
-But, he also had to explain the night journey to the people of Makkah.
+The Prophet (PBUH) returned to Makkah within hours of his night journey.
+His direct communication with Allah strengthened his faith.
+He now had the duty to share the obligation of the five daily prayers with his followers.
+Additionally, he needed to explain the night journey to the people of Makkah.